makersacademy/bowling-challenge/README.md

 The program is a Javascript based program.
 It will takes a score for each frame which is then stored in a Frame object.
-For the final frame there is, not surprisingly, a FinalFrame object.
+For the final frame there is, not surprisingly, a finalFrame object.

 The Frame object can undertake the following functions:
 * Store roll details.